stevebholt/rpad399/_pages/handout2.md

 Here, we can see that unlike with gender, the strength of the relationship between time alone and age is pretty similar across low- and high-income people.
 The slope is about the same - the line is just higher among low-income people, which tells us that low-income people spend more time alone in a typical day on average at each age.

 ### Children and Time Use Patterns
+In addition to simple aging, having a child can alter how we spend our time dramatically.
+Importantly, looking at households that have young children and those that don't gives us a chance to look at some graphs that show the relationship between a continuous variable (time) and a categorical variable (whether someone has a child less than two years old or not).